Cinema quality light, bright as daylight

 Unfold the center column and fix it to the base.
 (The fixing screw will be mounted at top the center column, please pay attention when receiving the piece).

 Sturdy quick release pin locks your camera firmly to the center column and allows for quick rotation adjustment without unthreading from the camera mount.

 The center column adjusts framing and focusing with a telescopic quick buckle design to quickly raise and lower your camera.
 To adjust buckle tension and prevent slipping you can use a hex key (Allen wrench).

-Adjust the tilt of your camera to ensure aligned shooting angle with pitch angle knob.
-This will ensure that your film scans are square and and in focus from corner to corner without a keystone effect.
+Adjust the tilt of your camera to ensure aligned shooting with pitch angle knob.
+This will ensure that your film scans square and in focus from corner to corner without a keystone effect.

 Foldable design quickly collapses the telescopic center column and folds down to the base for convenient flat storage and carrying!